 On January 6, 2023, AU received notice from the Department of Education, Office of the Multi-Regional and Foreign Schools Participation Division, that an off-site Program Review would begin on February 13, 2023.
 The review is designed to assess the University's administration of the Title IV, HEA programs in which it participates, covering the 2021-2022 and 2022-2023 award years.
 The University is cooperating fully in the review.
-Required university administrators from the offices of the president, provost, financial aid, finance, enrollment, registrar, institutional research, and student accounts have participated in requested meetings.
-They have provided requested documentation in a timely manner in a variety of areas, exclusively related to the Bachelor of Science in Nursing (Pre-licensure) degree program.
-As of the date of issuance of this report, the University awaits a final determination.
+AU has provided requested documentation in a timely manner in a variety of areas, exclusively related to the Bachelor of Science in Nursing (Pre-licensure) degree program.
+As of the date of issuance of this report, AU awaits a final determination.